 They are usually oils.
 You can find them mostly in fatty fish like salmon, plant-based oils like sunflower oil, and seeds.

 Polyunsaturated fats contain omega-3 and omega-6 fatty acids, referred to as essential fatty acids.
-Our bodies cannot produce these fats, so we must include them in our daily diet to avoid any problems or eventually a breakdown.
+We need to include these fats in our daily diet because our bodies cannot produce them.
+This helps prevent problems or breakdowns.

 Polyunsaturated fats can improve your health in many ways: